 Eating less and exercising more are the basics of most weight-loss regimens.
 However, for many people, weight-loss pills may help.
-Browsing through the Internet, you’ll discover that there’s an abundance of pills purported to have weight-loss treatments hidden within them.
-However, it would be best if you only took FDA-approved weight-loss pills.
+Browsing through the internet, you’ll discover that there’s an abundance of pills purported to have weight-loss treatments hidden within them.
+However, it would be best if you only take FDA-approved weight-loss pills.
 Before you embark on weight-loss medication, you should first ask yourself whether it’s safe and if it really works.

 How Do Weight-Loss Pills Work?

 Prescription weight-loss pills work in different ways.
 Some help you feel full sooner, or less hungry, while others reduce the rate at which your body absorbs fat from the food you eat.
 All the approved weight-loss pills produce significant results.
 According to studies, combining weight-loss medication with lifestyle changes provides better results than what lifestyle changes alone would produce.